Discover what PESTLE means, and use our PESTLE analysis template and example to understand the external influences on your organisation

-A SWOT analysis is a planning tool which seeks to identify the strengths, weaknesses, opportunities and threats involved in a project or business.
-It's a model for matching an organisation's goals, programmes and capacities to the social environment in which it operates.
+A SWOT analysis is a planning tool which seeks to identify the Strengths, Weaknesses, Opportunities and Threats involved in a project or organisation.
+It's a framework for matching an organisation's goals, programmes and capacities to the environment in which it operates.

-This factsheet examines the four elements of a SWOT analysis and the process of conducting an analysis of this nature.
-It also provides tips for conducting a SWOT analysis, such as getting other people involved to gain multiple perspectives and exploiting any expertise and resources already available within the organisation.
-The factsheet concludes by looking at the particular scenarios when a SWOT analysis is most appropriate, as well as the advantages and disadvantages of a SWOT analysis.
+This factsheet examines the four elements of SWOT and the process of conducting an analysis.
+It provides tips for conducting the analysis and a ready-to-use SWOT analysis template.
+The factsheet concludes by looking at the particular scenarios when a SWOT analysis is most appropriate, as well as its advantages and disadvantages.

 Log in to view more